Quek Loo Ming case

-On 31 December 2001, while volunteering at an end-of-year event, 56-year-old Quek Loo Ming (郭禄明 Guō Lùmíng), a retired laboratory officer, spiked a bottle of water with methomyl and offered it to the chairperson of a resident's committee in Bukit Timah, Singapore, hoping that the chairperson, who Quek considered had mistreated him, would drink it and suffer from diarrhoea.
+On 31 December 2001, while volunteering at an end-of-year event, 56-year-old Quek Loo Ming (郭禄明 (Guō Lùmíng, Koeh Lo̍k-bêng)), a retired laboratory officer, spiked a bottle of water with methomyl and offered it to the chairperson of a resident's committee in Bukit Timah, Singapore, hoping that the chairperson, who Quek considered had mistreated him, would drink it and suffer from diarrhoea.
 However, the chairperson did not drink it; three other volunteers of the event drank it and had to be hospitalized.
 One of the three victims, 62-year-old Fong Oi Lin, died of poisoning on 3 January 2002; the other two – 66-year-old Richard Ho Sin Shong and 38-year-old Wong Ah Kim – were in critical condition, but recovered and survived.
 Quek was later arrested and charged with murdering Fong and causing grievous hurt to Wong and Ho; the charge of murder in Quek's case was downgraded to manslaughter.
 Quek was found guilty and sentenced to nine years of imprisonment for manslaughter and inflicting grievous injury.
 Upon the prosecution's appeal, Quek's sentence was increased to 15 years' imprisonment.